More than 1.2 million Georgians have already voted in the June 9 primary election for president, Congress and the General Assembly.

 >>PHOTOS: Georgians head to polls for early voting

-The electorate, so far, is much more white than the state’s list of 7.2 million registered voters.
-Whites make up 68% of early voters and 53% of all registered voters.
-Blacks account for 23% of early voters and 30% of all registered voters.
+The electorate, so far, is more white than the state’s list of 7.2 million registered voters.
+Whites make up 63% of early voters and 53% of all registered voters.
+Blacks account for 27% of early voters and 30% of all registered voters.

-Most early voters are choosing to use mail ballots, but about 90,000 people have gone to the polls.
+About 74% of early voters have chosen to use mail ballots, but about 326,000 people have gone to the polls.